 Ausbildung or vocational training is a typical career choice for graduates of German schools.
 But is it possible to participate in such a program as a foreign national?

 The answer is yes!
-There are no restrictions to the nationality of the applicant for Ausbildung in Germany.
+There are no restrictions on the nationality of the applicant for Ausbildung in Germany.
 People from all countries are welcomed.
-In fact, Germany is actively trying to find as many foreign trainees as possible, the shortage of qualified labor is huge.
+In fact, Germany is actively trying to find as many foreign trainees as possible, and the shortage of qualified labor is huge.

 Read more about how to apply for Ausbildung as a non-EU citizen here.

 As you have learned, it’s not required to be of a particular age when applying for Ausbildung in Germany.
 Yet, there are other main points you need to keep in mind.